-Of course, tax consequences are only one of many important considerations when planning a sale or acquisition. • iving to charity can provide not only the satisfaction of doing good, but also large tax deductions.
+Of course, tax consequences are only one of many important considerations when planning a sale or acquisition.

+Take advantage of one of the most flexible tax planning tools iving to charity can provide not only the satisfaction of doing good, but also large tax deductions.
 On top of that, it's one of the most flexible tax planning tools because you can control the timing to best meet your needs.
-The Tax Cuts and Jobs Act (TCJA) will generally have minimal impact on charitable giving for higher-income taxpayers: Charitable deductions will save a little less tax if your rate has dropped, the estate planning benefits may be less valuable (see page 22) and a couple of small changes to charitable giving rules might affect you.
-But as long as you keep in mind the various rules and limits, charitable giving can continue to play a key role in your tax planning.
+As long as you itemize deductions and keep in mind the various rules and limits, charitable giving can play a key role in your tax planning.